 Considering that both parents are small-sized, Westiepoos can be anything between 10 and 20 pounds in weight and 10 to 15 inches in height at full size.
-Expect that around the 8 to 12 months mark, your puppy will reach its full-grown size.
+Expect that your puppy will reach its full-grown size around the 8 to 12 months mark.
 However, smaller pups tend to grow sooner than those puppies in a larger size.

 There is a possibility that the dog’s full-grown size may differ because some puppies are naturally smaller or larger.
 Still, if you are worried about the size of your Westiepoo, you should seek the advice of your veterinarian.

 Westiepoos are friendly, especially with children and dogs.
 They appreciate having a playmate.
 However, they may sometimes get short-tempered, so they are more suitable with older kids who know how to interact and when to stop without hurting them.
-Younger kids can be with them as long as there’s someone to look out for them.
-They are not that friendly towards other animals, especially small household animals and cats, because they inherited their hunting instincts from their Westie dog parents.
+Younger kids can be with them if there’s someone to look out for them.
+They are not very friendly towards other animals, especially small household animals and cats, because they inherited their hunting instincts from their Westie dog parents.

 Westiepoos are social, loving, and loyal dogs around.
 They crave human companionship, and they love having a playmate.
 However, if you are the type of owner who works an 8-hour a day shift outside the home, a Westiepoo is not a great choice to adopt.
 Even though they are low-maintenance dogs, they do not adore being left alone for a long time.
-Still, if you want to get a Wee-Poo, it would be best to hire someone to be with them.
+Still, if you want to get a Wee-Poo, hiring someone to be with them would be best.

-A Westiepoo has a stubborn personality which makes it not suitable for novice owners.
-If you decide to adopt a Westiepoo as a first-time fur parent, keep in mind that you have to give your total commitment to them.
+A Westiepoo’s stubborn personality makes it unsuitable for novice owners.
+If you decide to adopt a Westiepoo as a first-time fur parent, remember that you have to commit to them.
 In addition, house training does not suit this dog.
-This hybrid can get very destructive if you are not able to meet its needs.
+This hybrid can get very destructive if you cannot meet its needs.